franznowak/franznowak.github.io/index.md

 ---

 ## Hi there!
 I am a first-year PhD student in Natural Language Processing at ETH Zürich, working at [rycolab](https://rycolab.io/) with [Ryan Cotterell](https://rycolab.io/authors/ryan/).
-Before, I did my undergraduate in Computer Science at Cambridge followed by two years working in the software industry, before returing to ETH for a masters degree.
+I did my undergraduate in Computer Science at Cambridge followed by two years working in the software industry, before returing to ETH for a masters degree and PhD.

 Interests:
 * Formal languages and [parsing](https://aclanthology.org/2023.acl-short.6/)